 For background on the artist and works, see below.

-In the series entitled ‘Sekia‘ (meaning: high five, or awesome), unique handpainted woodcuts carry a powerful central motif of tapu areas ‘protected’ by squares with a cross through them, with suggestions of sails and traditional motifs in the background.
+The Tapui works, unique handpainted woodcuts on heavy paper, carry a powerful central motif of tapu areas ‘protected’ by squares with a cross through them, with suggestions of sails and traditional motifs in the background.
 The sails are sometimes faintly defined, implying spiritual guardians of the ocean resources.
-Later works became bigger and more vivid, reflecting the intensity of the artist’s passion for the sanctuary – ‘the oceans belong to the oceans… we must protect them.’
 Tapui effectively means a protection over a place or object of major significance.

 We also have in stock selected earlier limited edition prints by Fatu Feu’u, some the last of edition; and the large colour screenprint Mata Atua (face of the warrior god) with motifs of the kissing fish (symbolising creation of new life), the frangipani (woman) and ngongo (ancestor spirits or guardian angels).
 The colours red and yellow are signifiers of the place of the high chief and the orator respectively, and appear frequently in his paintings and sculptures.